mxagar/llm_peft_fine_tuning_example/README.md

-# llm_peft_fine_tuning_example
+# Applying Parameter-Efficient Fine-Tuning (PEFT) to a Large Language Model (LLM)

-Example project in which a Large Language Model is fine-tuned using PEFT.
+This example project shows how to fine-tune a Large Language Model using the PEFT library from HuggingFace.